guettli/frow--fragments-over-the-wire/README.md

 For big companies, which have several software development teams, the clear cut between front-end and back-end is fine.

-But for mid-sized companies this cut can introduce an additional overhead.
+But for mid-sized proejcts this cut can introduce an additional overhead.

 I am very happy that today (autumn 2020) more developers realize that there is a way to keep things simple by sending html snippets/fragements from the server to the client.